kanaria69/Mainecoco/README.md

-## Atheism is a non-prophet organisation.
+## My friend told me that pepper is the best seasoning for a roast, but I took it with a grain of salt.